-The Bartlett School of Construction and Project Management welcomes PhD and MPhil research topics in three general areas:
+The Bartlett School of Construction and Project Management welcomes PhD and MPhil research topics across four themes:

 - Management of projects